TesteurManiak/ygo_collection_manager/README.md

 ## TODO

 * Completely manage persistent system theme
-* Search for a card in the browse view
 * Add filters for expansions
 * Add filters for cards
 * Release on the Play Store